 - 2048 × 128 – width is smaller than the WLP8 image

 - 2048 × 64 – width is smaller than the WLP8 image, comparable to the WLP4 image

 - 160 × 160 – comparable in size to the WLP8 image, probably OK for determining background

 - 64 × 64 – smaller than the WLP8 image, comparable to the WLP4 image.
 Source is not centered in the subaray.

 Target acquisition and proper motion

 To ensure that target acquisition is successful, the observer should take care to provide accurate coordinates and proper motion for the target.
+In addition, providing an annual parallax is highly recommended particularly for bright stellar sources to guarantee an accurate target acquisition.
 The NIRCam TSO target acquisition subarrays have a 2" × 2" field of view, so the target location at the epoch of observation should ideally be specified with a 1-sigma radial accuracy no worse than about 0.25".
 When combined with the nominal 0.14" 1-sigma radial pointing accuracy of JWST, that should be enough to guarantee success of the TA.
-It is highly recommended that observers provide target coordinates and proper motion from the Gaia (DR2) catalog, or other catalogs or observations with high accuracy.
+It is highly recommended that observers provide target coordinates, proper motion, and annual parallax from the Gaia (DR2) catalog, or other catalogs or observations with high accuracy.

 Grism time-series observations